BrokenEagle/Prebooru/README.md

 ## Select

-Will go to a page with all of the preview images from the post displayed, allowing one to select which images to upload from the site post.
+Will go to a page with all of the preview images from a site post displayed, allowing one to select which images to upload.

 ```
 javascript:window.open('http://127.0.0.1:5000/uploads/select?upload[request_url]='+encodeURIComponent(location.href),'_blank');false;